Commercial Construction

 That sequencing discipline matters on regional projects involving long site drives, exposed conditions, layered inspections, or turnover requirements tied to operators, tenants, or expansion plans.
 The schedule is managed as a full project system, not as isolated work lists by trade.

-• Close out with punch tracking and owner-ready turnover documentation
+• Close out with punch tracking and owner-ready turnover documentation that covers systems signoff, inspection records, and operating information so the building transitions into active use without a handoff gap.

 El Paso Execution Priorities